-Critically acclaimed mezzo-soprano Michèle Losier has distinguished herself on the most prestigious stages of the world, including the Royal Opera House, Covent Garden, Metropolitan Opera, Paris Opera, Teatro Real in Madrid, Vienna State Opera, Dutch National Opera in Amsterdam and Gran Teatre del Liceu in Barcelona.
-She began the current season with her role and house debut as the title role in Carmen at the Royal Danish Opera in Copenhagen, after which she made first appearance at the Bayerische Staatsoper in Munich as Nicklausse in Les contes d’Hoffman.
-Losier will soon make her debut at the Staatsoper Berlin as Octavian in the new production of Der Rosenkavalier, conducted by Zubin Mehta, and return to the Théâtre Royal de la Monnaie in Brussels as Octavian and Nicklausse.
+Critically acclaimed mezzo-soprano Michèle Losier has distinguished herself on the most prestigious stages of the world, including the Royal Opera House – Covent Garden, Metropolitan Opera, Paris Opera, Teatro Real in Madrid, Vienna State Opera, Dutch National Opera in Amsterdam and Gran Teatre del Liceu in Barcelona.
+She began the 2019/20 season with her role and house debut in the title role of Carmen at the Royal Danish Opera in Copenhagen, after which she made first appearance at the Bavarian State Opera in Munich as Nicklausse in Les contes d’Hoffman and at the Berlin State Opera as Octavian in the new production of Der Rosenkavalier, conducted by Zubin Mehta.
+She also recently appeared at the Théâtre Royal de la Monnaie in Brussels as Nicklausse.
+Next season, the mezzo will sing Carmen and Nicklausse at the Vienna State Opera and appear as Siebel in Faust in Paris.
+She will give concert performances of Das Lied von der Erde with Yannick Nézét-Séguin in Montreal and of Les nuits d’été with Sir Andrew Davis in Lyon, where she will also perform in Béatrice et Bénédict.
+In October, she will give a recital in Montreal at the Bourgie Hall.

 In the 2018/19 season, the mezzo debuted at the Teatro alla Scala in Milan, singing her first Idamante in Idomeneo, debuted as Ascagne in Les Troyens at the Paris Opera, and made her role and house debut as Giovanna Seymour in Anna Bolena at the Opéra National de Bordeaux.
 On the concert platform, Losier sang Chausson’s Poéme de l’amour et de la mer with the Toledo Symphony, appeared with the Orchestre Metropolitain in Bluebeard’s Castle under Yannick Nézet-Séguin and the Philadelphia Orchestra singing Mozart’s Requiem, and performed recitals in Montreal and Brussels.